OOPS: Automated generation of REST API specification via LLMs: Conclusion

 \section{Conclusion}

 In this paper, we propose OOPS, a novel approach that leverages LLM agent workflows to analyze the source code of REST APIs and generate OAS, supporting various server-side technologies without requiring human experts for technology-specific adaptations.
-By constructing an API dependency graph for file association, OOPS addresses the context limitations of LLMs during endpoint method extraction.
+By constructing an API dependency graph for file association, OOPS addresses the context length limitations of LLMs during endpoint method extraction.
 Through multi-stage generation and self-refine, OOPS alleviates various hallucinations of LLMs during OAS generation.
 To validate the effectiveness of OOPS, we evaluated it on 12 REST API implementations, encompassing open-source software and private projects, involving 5 programming languages and 8 development frameworks.
 The results demonstrate that OOPS achieves superior performance and generalizability compared to state-of-the-art OAS generation methods.
-In future work, we plan to conduct empirical studies on a broader range of programming languages and development frameworks.
-Additionally, we aim to extend OOPS to generate functional summaries for each endpoint method and integrate it with LLM-based REST API testing methods such as LogiAgent \citep{zhang2025logiagent} and LlamaRestTest \citep{kim2025llamaresttest}, thereby enhancing the applicability and effectiveness of REST API testing.